Adventure Aaron

 The Torres Strait

-Completing the first Ocean Rowboat crossing from Panama, Smiles will now attempt to be the first Rowboat thru the Torres Strait, in effort to reach the Indian Ocean, while avoiding the salt water Crocks.
-Waiting out the NW monsoon winds, the journey continues, May 14th, 2025
+Completing the first Ocean Rowboat crossing from Panama, Smiles went thru the Torres Strait, in effort to reach the Indian Ocean, while avoiding the salt water Crocks.
+The passage came with two capsizes that self righted and a rescue 10 miles offshore.
+Smiles was towed 78 NM to Thursday Island, where he was able to refit the vessel and reach Lombok, Indonesia.

 The Indian Ocean

+Update, as of Oct 14th, 2025, Aaron successfully made it to Lombok.
+It is here, he will now plan his toughest crossing yet.
+With an expected departure in April of 2026, it will be another worlds first attempt near Bali, to Madagascar.
 The Indian Ocean, will mark Aaron as the first American to solo across.
 The routing is currently under review, based on the arrival from the Torres Strait.
-This segment is expected for the summer of 2025, or spring of 2026.
+This segment is expected for the spring of 2026..
 Cyclone season and possible routing to Indo and India are being considered.

 The Agulhas, Bottom of South Africa.
 The Cape of Good Hope